stuttermess/SugarySpireGameSpecificData/README.md

 3. Put in `sugaryspire.json` from this repository.
 4. Next, go back to the `GameSpecificData` folder and enter the `Definitions` folder.
 5. Put in `sugaryspiredef.json` from this repository.
 6. You're done!
-Launch UTMT (from your own compilation, of course) and the next time you open up Pizza Tower, the changes should be applied!
+Launch UTMT (from your own compilation, of course) and the next time you open up Sugary Spire, the changes should be applied!

 # Known Issues
 - So far, I've really only gotten to about half of the codebase.
 It's helpful and mostly furfilling enough at the moment to release, however!